anamspe/deep-legend/README.md

 # Deep Legend

 **Deep Legend** is a web platform designed to streamline the translation workflow for content creators and subtitlers.
-It allows users to input formatted captions—such as `.srt` subtitle files or timestamped scripts—and receive translations while preserving the original structure.
+It allows users to input formatted captions (such as `.srt` subtitle files or timestamped scripts) and receive translations while preserving the original structure.

 ## 🚧 Status: Work in Progress